cdvel/ml-tutorials/README.md

   - Fast and effective supervised learning for probabilistic prediction

-  * Model
+  * The Model
-    - Summary of data in the training set
+    - A summary of data in the training set
-      - mean
+    1. mean
-      - standard deviation for each (no. attributes * class values)
+    2. standard deviation for each (no. attributes * class values)
-      - calculates probability of a specific attribute belonging to each class value
+    3. calculates probability of a specific attribute belonging to each class value

   * Assumptions
     - Independent probabilities between attributes of a given classs